Kudzu and the California Marriage Amendment

 June 26, 2013 addendum: In 2012, the US Supreme Court agreed to review the case (re-dubbed once again as Hollingworth v.
 Perry), and on June 26, 2013 disposed of the case by ruling that the whole case was invalid because Prop.
 8's supporters had lacked legal standing to defend the case at all, and remanding the decision back to the Ninth Circuit with instructions that proponents' appeal to the Ninth Circuit be dismissed.
 Consequently, Judge Walker's District Court decision voiding Prop.
 8 will stand.
 Additional litigation may occur to settle whether Walker's decision applies to everyone or just the two couples who sued (because it resulted in an injunction), but that is likely to be swept aside by the governor and county clerks treating Prop.
 8 as dead.
 (DOMA's prohibition of Federal recognition for same-sex marriages was also finally voided, in a companion decision on equal-protection grounds, and holding that the Federal government has no business interfering with states' laws protecting the fundamental rights of citizens.)

-June 28, 2013: The Ninth Circuit having moved swiftly to vacate its stay of Justice Walker's decision, there are happy couples getting married again.
+June 28, 2013 addendum: The Ninth Circuit having moved swiftly to vacate its stay of Judge Walker's decision, there are happy couples getting married again.

 In the 2010s, many people appear to have started using the word "gender" to mean "what sex (if any) you identify as".
 It would be convenient if such a word existed in English.
 (After all, how we're plumbed, i.e., our sexes, is a personal matter relevant only to those closest to us, and our doctors.)
 A language shift to create one may thus be underway.
 However, borrowing "gender" for that purpose does have the drawback, for now, of creating confusion given the word's established meaning.

-2 Much thanks to Dr. David Marjanović of Leibniz Institute for Research on Evolution and Biodiversity, Berlin, for helping me get the embryological details about Müllerian and Wolffian ducts right.
+3 Much thanks to Dr. David Marjanović of Leibniz Institute for Research on Evolution and Biodiversity, Berlin, for helping me get right embryological details about Müllerian and Wolffian ducts.
 Any remaining inaccuracy is entirely mine.
 I try to be careful, but, after all, am writing outside my field: Corrections are always warmly welcomed.